frederic-perez/AmE-dictionary/data/dictionary.md

 __actuary__ _n_ :two: (actuaries) A person who compiles and analyses statistics and uses them to calculate insurance risks and premiums. _The actuaries for the Center for Medicare credited the law for some of the reduced increases in costs._
 __actuate__ _v_ To motivate or incite into action. _Syn_ incite, motivate, prompt, propel, move
 __acuity__ _n_ :three: Sharpness; acuteness; keenness. _Acuity of mind._ _Visual acuity._ :es: agudeza
-__acumen__ _n_ :four::reminder_ribbon: acumen/acute/agudo (from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute) The ability to make good judgments and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
+__acumen__ _n_ :four::reminder_ribbon: acumen/acute/agudo [:scroll: from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute] The ability to make good judgments and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
 __ad hoc__
 __ad infinitum__ _adv_ :three::hammer: _Functions at the top call functions below them, which call more functions below them, ad inﬁnitum._
 __ad__ _n informal_ Advertisement.